fturib/coredns/plugin/throttle/README.md

 ## Name

-*throttle* - limits the number of inflight queries.
+*throttle* - limits the maximum number of inflight queries.

 ## Description